 moment and an Angel prevents Abraham from killing Isaac at the last

 Do you see how similar both of these events were?
 The main aspects are identical.
-It was karma for this to have happened.

 did it happen?
 God did not like what Abraham had done to his faithful